 7. On Holy Thursday, do a foot washing with your family members.

-8. Attend Stations of the Cross (especially one for children, if you have small children).
+8. Attend Stations of the Cross (especially a Stations of the Cross for children, if you have small children).

 If you’re looking for monthly activity printables for Catholic families, you can find an index page with links to each of the printables here.